 Advance Directive vs Living Will FAQs

-What is the main difference between an advance directive and a living will?
+Yes, it is possible to have both an advance directive and a living will.

 True Tamplin is a published author, public speaker, CEO of UpDigital, and founder of Finance Strategists.